 The Trust is a company limited by guarantee and an exempt charity.
 The Charitable Company's memorandum and articles of association are the primary governing documents.
 The Trustees are also the Directors of the Charitable Company for the purposes of company law.
-The Charitable Company operates as The Flitch Green Academy ("the School").
+The Charitable Company operates as The Flitch Green Academy ("the School" or "The Academy").